 When the small talk is up, it's easy for the conversation to go south.
 I've learned to avoid this by making them the topic of conversation.
 I was on the verge of an awkward silence at a networking event once, but when I referenced a project I was working on I was met with a genuine "Tell me about that."
 I was not only impressed by this person's casual cue for me to keep talking, but I was instantly intrigued by them, too.

 If there’s a lull in conversation, say “Please let me know how that project goes, I’d love to see it and hear how it turns out.”
 This will show you were engaged, and though it ends the conversation in the moment, they won’t feel offended.
-Or, ask them "Have you seen anyone from [company name] tonight?
+Alternatively, consider asking them "Have you seen anyone from [company name] tonight?
 I've been meaning to chat with them."
 This will kindly express that it's important to you to expand your network.
-In the future, if you need to get out of a tortorous conversation, end the discussion in the moment, but keep it feeling open-ended for the future.
+In the future, if you need to get out of a torturous conversation, end the discussion in the moment, but keep it feeling open-ended for the future.

-I once met the CEO of a small video marketing firm at an event.
-Though I do not work in video, I felt we connected during our conversation.
+For instance, I once met the CEO of a small video marketing firm at an event.
+Even though I didn't work in video, I felt we connected during our conversation.
 He mentioned his son had just become a freshman at my alma mater.
-I followed up via LinkedIn telling him how nice it was to meet him and to let me know if his son had any questions about starting at college.
+I followed up via LinkedIn and told him how nice it was to meet him, and to let me know if his son had any questions about starting at college.
 Shortly after, he put in a great word with my then-boss about meeting me and told me to reach out to him in the future.
-Following-up with a personal connection helps you differentiate and solidify the relationship.
+Ultimately, following-up with a personal connection helps you differentiate and solidify the relationship.

 Plan on attending a networking event soon?
 Leave awkwardness at the door by walking in with full confidence.
-Whether wearing your favorite shirt, listening to "Can't Touch This" on the way out the door, or being on top of your industry news puts you in top form, remember the outcome of the evening is up to you.
+Remember -- the outcome of the evening is up to you.